 When we got back to the room, I opened my backpack and pulled out a dress I’d brought.
 When I turned around, Ron was standing in front of me.
 Right in front of me.
 I pushed him away and made a joke about him wanting to see the dress but I felt a surge of adrenaline hit me.
 I turned around to put the dress on the bed and felt him come closer behind me.
 I stood still and held my breath.
 If I just waited, quietly, he would back away.
 He would know.
 But then he put his hands on my breasts.
 I turned around quickly to push him away again but he grabbed me by the arms and threw me on his bed.
 He was smiling.
 I remember that he didn’t stop smiling the entire time.
 I told him to stop, to let me go.
 I thought he was just messing around, but his grip on my wrists did not loosen.
 Something that only lasted seconds seemed to go on forever.
 Every sensation was heightened.
-The breeze from the air conditioning on outside of my thighs.
+The breeze from the air conditioning against my skin.
 The rough texture of his jeans in between my thighs.
 His breath on my face.
 His weight.
 How could someone be so heavy?
 I continued to tell him to get off of me.
 He continued to say things about how this was what I wanted, how I have been waiting for it since I got in the car, since no one would take a trip like this if she didn’t want it.
 I was stupid, naive, afraid.
 I could feel my heart beating in my throat and behind my eyes.
 I wanted to scream but nothing was coming out.

 So I smiled.
 I looked at his big white teeth, his shit eating grin, and I matched it.
 And then I laughed hard and loud.
 It caught him off guard and he loosened his grip long enough for me to roll off the bed onto the floor.
-I kept laughing, manically, and then he started laughing too.
+I kept laughing, maniacally, and then he started laughing too.
 He said “You’re weird, but I like it.
 I’m going to take a shower, then we can pick up where we left off,” and he went into the bathroom.
 The second he turned on the shower, I grabbed my backpack and my shoes and ran.
 At the bell station downstairs, I begged the valet to let me take the first available cab.
 I wasn’t crying but I know I looked terrified.
 He escorted me outside, blew a whistle, and I jumped in a taxi.

 “Airport,” I said.